History of Derrick Henry in Timeline

 Derrick Henry

-Derrick Henry, nicknamed "King Henry," is a professional football running back currently playing for the Baltimore Ravens in the NFL.
-He is known for his powerful running style and impressive size.
-Remarkably, Henry is the only player to have achieved the feat of rushing for over 2,000 yards in a single season at the high school, college, and professional levels, highlighting his consistent success and dominance throughout his career.
+Derrick Henry, nicknamed "King Henry", is a professional American football running back currently playing for the Baltimore Ravens.
+He is renowned for his powerful running style and physical stature.
+Notably, Henry holds the unique distinction of being the only player to have rushed for over 2,000 yards in a single season at the high school, college, and professional levels, showcasing his consistent dominance throughout his football career.

 January 4, 1994: Derrick Henry Born

 On January 4, 1994, Derrick Lamar Henry Jr. was born.
-He would later become a professional football running back known for his imposing style of play.
+He is now a professional football running back.

 Others born on this day/year